-At any time, the user can free the various caches with mpfr_free_cache.
-It is strongly advised to do that before terminating a thread, or before exiting when using tools like 'valgrind' (to avoid memory leaks being reported).
+At any time, the user can free various caches and pools with mpfr_free_cache and mpfr_free cache2.
+It is strongly advised to free thread-local caches before terminating a thread, and all caches before exiting when using tools like 'valgrind' (to avoid memory leaks being reported).